francescomacri/francescomacri/README.md

 ## About Me

 Hi, I’m Francesco Macrì ~ $ Di5kr3te, a math enthusiast, studying the subject and blogging about it.
-I’m passionate about cybersecurity, creative problem solving, and exploring the intersection of mathematics and technology.
+I’m also passionate about cybersecurity, creative problem solving, and exploring the intersection of mathematics and technology.

 - 🔭 I’m currently working on my math blog.
 - 🌱 I’m currently learning LEAN, the dependently typed programming language and proof assistant.